frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/projects/tasks.md

   * **Issue**: If the task is an actionable that arises out of an Issue, that issue can be tagged here with the Task.
   * **Weight**: If a particular task carries some weightage out of a project, or otherwise, the weightage can be specified here.
 This weightage gets calculated in the Percentage Task Completion Method by Task Weight.
   * **Type**: If your task can be defined under a particular Task Type, say, User Training or User Demo, you can enter the Task Type here.
 It can be used to filter the Tasks based on Task Types.
   * **Color**: Each task can be recognized by a different color.
-This helps in identfying a task while creating Gantt Charts.
+This helps in identifying a task while creating Gantt Charts.
   * **Is Group**: This box can be checked to indicate that a task is a parent task, and can be further divided into multiple sub-tasks.
   * **Parent Task**: If a particular task is a part of a group task, the parent task can be linked to the task from this field.